A Good Hot Roman Bath

 There were halls and dressing rooms and usually three pools of water: A cold one, a lukewarm one, and a hot one.
 How was the water heated?

-The building itself was heated by a system called the hypocaustum.
 The floor was two feet off the ground, supported by rows of brick pillars.
 The hot gases from the fire that heated the water were directed through the space under the floor, up through clay pipes in the walls, and out chimneys in the roof.

 Hypocaustum was so successful that it was copied in private mansions like the one in Carranque, Spain, and used all through the Middle Ages.
 Some rural houses in Castile used this system, which they called a gloria, until recently.